On the U(1) duality anomaly and the S-matrix of N=4 supergravity: symmetry violating scattering amplitudes

 The ($D$-dimensional) generalized unitarity method together with the KLT \cite{KLT} relations, determining the tree-level amplitudes of a (super)gravity theory in terms of the scattering amplitudes of two (supersymmetric) gauge theories, provide a sure way for constructing one- and higher-loop amplitudes in $\NeqFour$ supergravity (pure or coupled to vector multiplets).
 In this approach the spectrum of $\NeqFour$ supergravity is realized as a tensor product of the fields of $\NeqFour$ and $\N=0$ supersymmetric YM (sYM) theories, i.e. as a product of an $\NeqFour$ vector multiplet and a single vector field (we denote YM or sYM gluons by $g$ and supergravity abelian vector fields by $A$): \be (g^+, \lambda^{+}_{ABC}, s_{AB}, \lambda^{-}_{A}, g^-)\otimes (g^+, g^-)= (h^{++}, \psi^{+}_{ABC}, A^+_{AB}, \chi^{+}_{A}, \bartaua) \oplus ( \taua, \chi^{-}_{ABC}, A^-_{AB}, \psi^{-}_{A}, h^{--})\ . \ee Here and below $(\taua,\bartaua)$ is the complex field that labels the external scalar states in the supergravity scattering amplitudes; in terms of the two vector fields it is \be \taua = g^+_{\NeqFour}\otimes g^-_{{\cal N}=0} \quad , \qquad \bartaua = g^-_{\NeqFour}\otimes g^+_{{\cal N}=0} \ . \ee Additional $\nv$ vector multiplets may be described as \be (g^+, \lambda^{+}_{ABC}, s_{AB}, \lambda^{-}_{A}, g^-)\otimes \phi_p = (A_p^+, \lambda_{p,ABC}^{+}, s_{p,AB}, \lambda_{p,A}^{-}, A_p^-) \ee where $\phi_p$ with $p=1,\dots,\nv$ are real scalar fields.

 While the construction of the scattering amplitudes of the $\NeqFour$ sYM factor is clear (and will be reviewed shortly), this is less clear for the bosonic factor since one may consider several different self-couplings of the scalar fields.
 The correct choice follows from the observation that, on the one hand, half-maximal supersymmetry implies unique consistent coupling of vector multiplets to supergravity and, on the other, that the models of $\NeqFour$ supergravity coupled to $\nv=2,4,6$ vector multiplets can be realized as orbifolds of ${\cal N}=8$ supergravity.
-This construction implies that the tree-level scattering amplitudes of the bosonic factor must be chosen to be the same as those of $\NeqFour$ sYM theory truncated to its bosonic sector, i.e. that the $\nv$ scalars should have quartic self-couplings.
+This construction implies that the tree-level scattering amplitudes of the bosonic factor must be chosen to be the same as those of the $\NeqFour$ sYM theory, i.e. that the $\nv$ scalars should have quartic self-couplings. \footnote{Moreover, the scalar contact term is also required by color/kinematics duality of the scalar-coupled YM theory.}

 The scattering amplitudes of $\NeqFour$ sYM theory manifestly preserve linearized $\NeqFour$ supersymmetry.
 The on-shell fields of this theory can be combined into a chiral superfield

 where $\lambda^+_{ABC}=\epsilon_{ABCD}\lambda^{+,D}$ and $\eta^A$ are four Grassmann variables.
 The scattering amplitudes of component fields are assembled into a superamplitude